iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 <admon type="warn">

-In this example we are provisioning a `t2.micro` [AWS EC2 instance](https://aws.amazon.com/ec2/instance-types/).
-At the time of writing this is included in the AWS free tier.
-Make sure that you qualify for this free usage to prevent unexpected spending.
-When you specify a bulkier
+In this example we will be provisioning a `m5.2xlarge` [AWS EC2 instance](https://aws.amazon.com/ec2/instance-types/).
+Be aware that this instance is not included in the free tier, and Amazon will charge you for your usage.
+CML will automatically terminate the instance upon completion of the pipeline, however.
-<code>cloud-type</code>, your expenses will rise.

 </admon>